kyungjae-lee/engineers-notebook/real-time-operating-systems/rtos-vs-gpos.md

 ## Summary

-* The features that RTOS has that GPOS desn't:
+* The features that RTOS has that GPOS doesn't:

   * Priority based preemptive scheduling mechanism (i.e., always favors the highest priority task)